 Has been romantically linked to celebrities such as Kate Hudson, Cameron Diaz, and Madonna.

 Baseball Records and Achievements:

-Rodriguez ranks fifth all-time highest in home runs, and has hit the most of any active player.
+Rodriguez ranks fourth all-time highest in home runs, and has hit the most of any active player.

 He has gotten more than 2,500 hits in 19 seasons in the majors.

 Three-time American League MVP: 2003, 2005, and 2007.

 Has been elected to the All Star Game 14 times.